Bluetooth Phased-array Aided Inertial Navigation Using Factor Graphs: Experimental Verification: Conclusion

 \section{Conclusion}

 The results demonstrate the feasibility of our Bluetooth PARS-aided FGO-based estimator for GNSS-denied navigation at short ranges.
 Position is well-estimated and erroneous data are handled better by the FGO-based navigation system configurations compared to equivalent based on the ESKF.
-Rapid yaw changes of the drone are challenging, but may be mitigated by, e.g., INS aiding from a magnetometer or by mounting multiple PARS antennas on the drone.
+Rapid yaw rate is challenging, but may be mitigated by, e.g., INS aiding from a magnetometer or by mounting multiple PARS antennas on the drone.
 The two M-estimators tested achieve comparable performance, with Tukey resulting in higher estimation uncertainty in the first segment.

 Future work includes incorporating BLE range via channel sounding in order to make a fully-fledged Bluetooth-aided INS.
 Making use of a more sophisticated calibration method to determine the antenna orientation is also of particular interest, as this can make the system more suitable for use in real-time experiments down the line.